seal-io/docs/docs/operation/template/management.md

 ## Adding a Template

-1. Click on "Operations Center" in the navigation bar and enter the "Template" tab.
+1. Click on "Operations Hub" in the navigation bar and enter the "Template" tab.
 2. Click the "New Template" button.
 3. Enter the name, description, source of the template.
-Where,
     - Source: An address compatible with the Terraform git type module source, refer to the [instructions](https://developer.hashicorp.com/terraform/language/modules/sources#module-sources).
     Example source URLs:
       - https://github.com/walrus-catalog/webservice?ref=v0.0.1